teivah/100-go-mistakes/docs/index.md

 One common mistake made by Go developers while working with channels is to make wrong assumptions about how select behaves with multiple channels.

-For example, let's consider the following case (`disconnectCh` is a buffered channel):
+For example, let's consider the following case (`disconnectCh` is a unbuffered channel):

 ```go
 go func() {